Motivic cohomology of equicharacteristic schemes

-The maps in part (1) of the theorem are induced by (\ref{equation_mot_to_cdh}), recalling that the presheaf $\bb Z(j)^\sub{cdh}:\mathrm{Sch}^\sub{qcqs,op}_\bb F\to\mathrm D(\bb Z)$ is both a cdh sheaf and $\bb A^1$-invariant by Theorem \ref{thm:cdh}(2)\&(5).
-In case of confusion, here $L_{\A^1}$ denotes the endofunctor of presheaves of complexes (or of spectra) on $\Sch_{\bb F}^{\qcqs}$ reflecting onto $\A^1$-invariant presheaves; we will recall the explicit formula for $L_{\A^1}$ in the proof of Lemma \ref{lem:a10} below.
+The maps in part (1) of the theorem are induced by (\ref{equation_mot_to_cdh}), recalling that the $\bb A^1$-motivic cohomology presheaves $\bb Z(j)^{\bb A}:\mathrm{Sch}^\sub{qcqs,op}_\bb F\to\mathrm D(\bb Z)$ are cdh sheaves and $\bb A^1$-invariant by Theorem \ref{thm:cdh}(2)\&(6).
+In case of confusion, here $L_{\A^1}$ denotes the endofunctor of presheaves of complexes (or of spectra) on $\Sch_{\bb F}^{\qcqs}$ reflecting onto $\A^1$-invariant presheaves; we will recall the explicit formula for $L_{\A^1}$ in the proof of Lemma~\ref{lem:a10} below.

-\begin{remark} Informally, Theorem \ref{thm_mot_vs_cdh}(1) says that our motivic cohomology may be viewed as a ``de-cdh-sheafification'' or ``de-$\bb A^1$-localisation'' of $\bb A^1$-invariant motivic cohomology.
-More precisely, it states that on equicharacteristic schemes the comparison equivalences (the first being part of Theorem~\ref{thm:mainsq}, the second being the definition of $\KH$) upgrade to filtered equivalences, where we equip $\KH$ with the filtration $\Fil_\sub{cdh}^\star$ (or equivalently with the slice filtration), and we equip the left sides with $L_\sub{cdh}$, resp.~$L_{\bb A^1}$, of our motivic filtration $\Fil^\star_\sub{mot}$.
-That is, the slice filtration on $\KH$-theory can be recovered by cdh sheafifying or $\bb A^1$-localising our motivic filtration on $\K$-theory. \end{remark}
+\begin{remark} Informally, Theorem \ref{thm_mot_vs_cdh}(1) says that our motivic cohomology may be viewed as a ``de-cdh-sheafification'' or ``de-$\bb A^1$-localisation'' of $\bb A^1$-motivic cohomology.
+More precisely, it states that on equicharacteristic schemes the comparison equivalences (the first being part of Theorem~\ref{thm:mainsq}, the second being the definition of $\KH$) upgrade to filtered equivalences, where we equip $\KH$ with the filtration $\Fil_{\bb A}^\star$ of Theorem \ref{thm:cdh}, and we equip the left sides with $L_\sub{cdh}$, resp.~$L_{\bb A^1}$, of our motivic filtration $\Fil^\star_\sub{mot}$.
+That is, the $\bb A^1$-motivic filtration on $\KH$-theory can be recovered by cdh sheafifying or $\bb A^1$-localising our motivic filtration on $\K$-theory. \end{remark}

 \begin{remark} Theorem \ref{thm_mot_vs_cdh}(2) is a motivic upgrade of the equivalence $\K(X)\quis\KH(X)$ for regular Noetherian $\bb F$-schemes $X$.
-Indeed, combined with this equivalence, it states that the map of filtered spectra $\Fil_\sub{mot}^\star \K(X)\to \Fil_\sub{cdh}^\star \KH(X)$ is an equivalence. \end{remark}
+Indeed, combined with this equivalence, it states that the map of filtered spectra $\Fil_\sub{mot}^\star \K(X)\to \Fil_{\bb A}^\star \KH(X)$ is an equivalence. \end{remark}

-Combined with a comparison isomorphism from the joint project with Bachmann, we obtain the following, starting that our motivic cohomology coincides with the classical theory on smooth $\bb F$-varieties:\footnote{We stress that our motivic cohomology coincides with the classical theory on smooth varieties over any field.
-This follows from Theorem \ref{thm_mot_vs_cdh}, Remark \ref{remark_slice_filtration}, and the fact that motivic homotopy theory recovers classical motivic cohomology in the case of smooth varieties over fields.
-Here we restrict to the case of varieties over the prime field because that is the important case for our later study of $\bb Z(j)^\sub{lse}$, and because formulating the comparison maps over arbitrary base fields is not entirely elementary.}